Dutch

 This section will cover reading strategies, grammar and vocabulary of modern Dutch.

-Open to all students with the equivalent of 2 semesters or more of Dutch (or 4 semesters of German or equivalent) at the college level.
-Students must submit evidence of competence in the language.
-Preference will be given to students enrolled in a PhD program, although M.A students may apply.
-Students who are unsure if their level of Dutch is satisfactory should contact Wijnie de Groot ([email protected]).
+Open to all students with 2 semesters of Dutch (or 3 semesters of German) at the college level or equivalent.
+Applicants must submit evidence of sufficient competence in the language, and submit a letter of purpose explaining their reason for application.
+Preference will be given to students enrolled in a PhD program, but M.A. students/Faculty members may apply as well.
+Applicants who are unsure if their level of Dutch is satisfactory should contact Wijnie de Groot ([email protected]).

 Week III: 17th-century Dutch texts/paleography workshop

-Open to all students with the equivalent of 3 semesters or more of Dutch or 2 full years of German at the college level or equivalent.
-Students must submit evidence of competence in the language.
-In addition, students should submit a letter of purpose explaining their reason for application.
+Open to all students with 3 semesters or more of Dutch or 4 semesters of German at the college level or equivalent.
+Applicants must submit evidence of competence in the language.
+In addition, applicants must submit a letter of purpose explaining their reason for application.

 Week IV: Archival workshop in the Netherlands